2009–10 Norwich City F.C. season: March

-As the season started to reach the business end of proceedings, March was a hugely important month for Norwich with fixtures against 3 promotion chasers, including a home game against second-placed Leeds.
-City began with an easy 3–0 win over Yeovil at Carrow Road, before a tricky looking match at Huddersfield - who were unbeaten at their Galpharm Stadium going into this game - and had put in some impressive home displays.
-After a disappointing first half, Norwich found themselves 1–0 down going into the break, however, a stirring comeback in the second half saw Grant Holt, who had a hand in all of the goals, grabbing the equaliser before on-loan striker Stephen Elliot bagged a brace to give the Canaries a massive 3–1 win.
+As the season started to reach the business end of proceedings, March was an important month for Norwich with fixtures against 3 promotion chasers, including a home game against second-placed Leeds.
+City began with an easy 3–0 win over Yeovil at Carrow Road, before a tricky looking match at Huddersfield - who were unbeaten at their Galpharm Stadium going into this game - and had featured a notable home displays.
+After a disappointing first half, Norwich found themselves 1–0 down going into the break, however, a significant comeback in the second half saw Grant Holt, who had contributed all the goals, grabbing the equaliser before on-loan striker Stephen Elliot bagged a brace to give the Canaries a significant 3–1 win.
 Next up was a trip to 4th-placed Swindon Town who, despite falling a goal behind to Grant Holt's second-half header, managed to salvage a 92nd-minute equaliser in a 1–1 draw.
 This set the stage for the visit of out-of-form Leeds to Carrow Road and presented Norwich with the opportunity of moving 11 points clear of their nearest rivals if they could muster a victory.
-The game itself proved to be a tight and cagey affair, but with 89 minutes on the clock, substitute Chris Martin headed home what was to be another dramatic late winner for the Canaries, leaving them ahead of the chasing pack by considerable distance with just 8 games of the season to go.
+Few scoring chances were presented during the gameplay, but with 89 minutes on the clock, substitute Chris Martin scored a header in the final minutes, leaving them ahead of the chasing pack by considerable distance with just 8 games of the season to go.